TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/concepts/adding-gateways/_index.md

 {{< tabs/tab "CLI" >}}

-Some gateways require an API Key with Link Gateway Rights to be able to connect to {{% tts %}}.

-Create an API key for the gateway:
+To create an API key for the gateway with the **Link as Gateway Server for traffic exchange, i.e. write uplink and read downlink** right:

 ```bash
 API_KEY_NAME="API key for connecting my gateway"